 Quantification: many to many (0,n:0,n)

-Scope note: This property associates an instance of I7 Belief Adoption with the particular instance of F5 Item that carried the instance of F2 Expression that contained the instances of E89 Propositional Object that make up the I4 Proposition Set being adopted.
+Scope note: This property associates an instance of I8 Conviction with the particular instance of F5 Item that carried the instance of F2 Expression that contained the instances of E89 Propositional Object that make up the I4 Proposition Set being embraced.

-This property is a shortcut over the long path: I7 Belief Adoption:J6 adopted: I2 Belief: J2i concluded that was concluded by: I5/S5 Inference Making: J1 used as premise (was premise for): E25 Human-Made Feature: O16 observed value (value was observed by): S4 Observation: O8 observed (was observed by):F5 Item: R7i is materialized in:F3 Manifestation Manifestation Product Type:R4 is embodied in:F2 Expression
+This property is a shortcut over the long path: I7 Belief Adoption:J6 adopted: I2 Belief: J2i was concluded by: I5/S5 Inference Making: J1 used as premise (was premise for): E25 Human-Made Feature: O16 observed value (value was observed by): S4 Observation: O8 observed (was observed by):F5 Item

 Examples:

+My adoption of the belief that Dragendorff type 29 bowls are from the 1st Century AD (I8) J12 used (was used by) The Institute of Archaeologies’ copy of "Terra sigillata.
+Ein Beitrag zur Geschichte der griechischen und römischen Keramik", Bonner Jahrbücher 96 (1895), 18-155 (F5)

+Martin’s citation that Nero was singing in Rome while it was burning J12 used (was used by) Martin’s copy of De Vita Caesarum by Gaius Suetonius Tranquillus

 In First Order Logic:

+J12(x,y) ⊃ I8(x)

+J12(x,y) ⊃ F5(y)

 Bibliography